TheHive-Project/CortexDocs/analyzer_requirements.md

 - The appropriate `base_url` parameter dependent on your geographic location.
 More information available at [User Events API](https://developer.knowbe4.com/events/#tag/Base-URL)
 - The appropriate `hive_url` parameter so that TheHive case can be referenced in the KnowBe4 Users' Timeline
 - The appropriate `event_type` parameter so that Cortex can create the [correct type of event](https://developer.knowbe4.com/events/#tag/Event-Types) in the Users' timeline.

+### DomainTools Iris Malicious Tags

+Add tag saying that the observable and case have a malicious tag based on iris tags short summary from the DomainTools Iris investigate analyzer.

+#### Requirements

+To configure the responder, provide a set of values for the `monitored_iris_tags` parameter.

+### DomainTools Iris Risky DNS

+Add tag saying that the observable and case contains a risky DNS based on risk score short summary from the DomainTools Iris investigate analyzer.

+#### Requirements

+To configure the responder, provide a value for the `high_risk_threshold` parameter.

 ### Umbrella Blacklister
 Add domain from observables in cases to Umbrella blacklist.